Rent vs Buy Guide: How to Decide Whether to Rent or Buy

 Frequently Asked Questions

-How long do I need to stay for buying to make sense?
+How long do I need to stay for buying to make sense financially?

 What is a rent vs buy break-even point?

-The break-even point is the year when total buying costs become lower than total renting costs.
-It accounts for down payment, closing costs, mortgage payments, taxes, maintenance, appreciation, and opportunity cost of your cash.
+The break-even point is the year when total cumulative ownership costs fall below total cumulative renting costs.
+It accounts for down payment opportunity cost, closing costs, mortgage payments, property taxes, insurance, maintenance, appreciation, and rent escalation.

 Should I buy a house now or wait for rates to drop?

-Waiting costs money in rent while building zero equity.
+Waiting costs money in rent while building no equity.
 If home prices rise while you wait, the savings from lower rates may be offset.
-The decision depends on your timeline, local market, and whether you can afford current payments.
+See our guide on when to buy vs wait — the right decision depends on your timeline, local market, and whether you can afford current payments.